ianmkim/Fallower/README.md

 git submodule update --init --recursive
 ```

-In order to update all the submodules to origin, use this
+In order to update all the submodules to master, use this
 ```
 git submodule foreach git pull origin master
 ```

 ## Ros Dependencies Needed
 ```
-ros-noetic-cv-bridge
+sudo apt-get install -y ros-noetic-cv-bridge \
-ros-noetic-vision-opencv
+ros-noetic-vision-opencv \
 ros-noetic-hector-slam
 ```